joshzcold/python.nvim/README.md

 ## Special Thanks

-[swenv,nvim](https://github.com/AckslD/swenv.nvim) For almost all of the logic in selecting venvs
+[swenv,nvim](https://github.com/AckslD/swenv.nvim) For almost all of the logic in selecting venvs.
+Use this plugin if you want a more simple venv management plugin for your workflow.